goatcorp/dalamud-docs/docs/plugin-publishing/advanced.md

 :::

+Internally, after a pull request is merged, any future launches via XIVLauncher will download the updated assets package (including the `bannedPlugin.json` file) and apply it.
+The Plugin Installer will then show a warning on any banned plugins and prevent them from being loaded.
+Banned plugin data will remain preserved, and Dalamud will not automatically uninstall or delete the plugin.

 To unban a plugin, the maintainer of the plugin must publish a new version of the plugin with an `AssemblyVersion` greater than the banned version.
 Entries are generally not removed from the `bannedPlugin.json` file, as old versions of